brunothors/Brunothors/README.md

 ## Hi there 👋

+#### My name is Bruno Thorstensen

+---

+I'm currently an aspiring software developer studying at 42 school.
+I love challenges and learning things by myself as well as being taught by my peers.
+My intent is to become a great professional someday, and work on problems that will make a difference on people's everyday life.
+On this github you will find some of the projects I made in 42, hope you find something interesting.

 <!--
 **brunothors/Brunothors** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.